arcovangeest/source2md/README.md

 unknown files are passed as a stream, it does not handle js, c or c++ yet.
 For larger C/C++ projects doxygen is a much better choice.

 ## Known issues
-The autodoc links only work in gitlab now.
+The autodoc links work different in gitlab/gitlab.

+@author is not replaced in gitlab